alkampfergit/personal-blog/codewrecks/content/post/old/2010/11/ndepend-to-the-resque.md

  ***Figure 2***: *With NDepend finding the project with wrong reference is outrageously simple*

-As you can see NDepend complains about the fact that there are different version of the system.runtime.serialization assembly, this even before the analysis, and it tells you where he find the different version of the assembly, so Iâ€™m able to identify the project that has the wrong version and I can fix the reference in seconds.
+As you can see NDepend complains about the fact that there are different version of the system.runtime.serialization assembly, this even before the analysis, and it tells you where he find the different version of the assembly, so I'm able to identify the project that has the wrong version and I can fix the reference in seconds.

 Amazing.